-All authorised operators had up to date training in basic life support and were aware of what action to take in the event of a medical emergency.
-There was a written protocol in place for dealing with recognised medical emergencies.
+As discussed in section 2.1 the authorised operators should renew their training in basic life support and an area for improvement has been made in this regard.
+Ms Traynor was aware of what action to take in the event of a medical emergency and there was a written protocol in place for dealing with recognised medical emergencies.

-It was determined that the service had appropriate arrangements in place to manage a medical emergency.
+Addressing the area for improvement will strengthen the arrangements in place to manage a medical emergency.